rithika-python/045047_MLM_1_PROJECT/README.md

 # 045047_MLM_1_PROJECT
-MLM PROJECT 1: This project includes Data Preprocessing and Clustering through K-Means &amp; DB Scan
+MLM PROJECT 1: This project includes Data Preprocessing and Clustering through K-Means.
 The dataset in .csv format needs to be uploaded in .py or .ipynb to run the python codes.